 NEW JERSEY POLICE DEPARTMENT IMPROVES OFFICER SAFETY & EFFICIENCIES

 As is true of most U.S. law enforcement organizations, in-vehicle networks are mission-critical components of the Ewing Police Department’s IT infrastructure.
 When the department’s IT staff began experiencing problems with legacy equipment, it needed to find dependable replacements.
-Cradlepoint and its cloud networking service provided a technology combination that enables the police department to easily create in-vehicle networks with secure virtual overlay connections.
+Cradlepoint NetCloud Service for mobile provided a technology combination that enables the police department to easily create in-vehicle networks with secure virtual overlay connections.
+The service includes extensive cloud functionality, a purpose-built mobile router, 24x7 support, and a limited lifetime warranty.
 Now officers can access the critical police applications from their vehicles leveraging always-on LTE connectivity.
 As a result, officers stay connected to the information they need to perform their job efficiently and safely and the IT staff significantly reduces its network management and support time.

 The town of Ewing is a growing community in Central New Jersey.
 The Ewing Police Department serves more than 36,000 residents and is comprised of 80 patrol officers, more than a half dozen support staff, and 30 front-line patrol vehicles.
 The vehicles are equipped with in-vehicle laptops and tablets, computer-aided dispatch (CAD) devices, access to online police records and applications, integration with an automatic vehicle location (AVL) system, digital cameras, and fingerprinting.